Levak/RoleKeeper/README.md

 ### Team captains commands

-A team captain is a member with the role `Team Captains`.
+A Team captain is a member with the role `roles/captain` defined in `config.json`

  - `!ban map`, bans map `map` from the map list available in the pick & ban sequence. `map` is case-insensitively matched at 80% with available maps;